QGIS-Contribution/QGIS-ResourceSharing/README.md

 QGIS Resource Sharing Plugin
 ============================
-QGIS Resource Sharing allows sharing of resources (currently SVGs, symbols, styles, color ramps, processing scripts and R scripts), and this plugin gives you access to shared collections.
+QGIS Resource Sharing allows sharing of resources (currently SVGs, symbols, styles, color ramps, processing scripts, processing models and R scripts), and this plugin gives you access to shared collections.

 The [documentation](http://qgis-contribution.github.io/QGIS-ResourceSharing/)
 explains how to use the plugin and how to share resources.